ipfs/specs/routing/ROUTING_V1_HTTP.md

 Where:

-- `Protocol` is the multicodec name of the transfer protocol or an opaque string (for experimenting with novel protocols without a multicodec)
+- `Protocol` is a globlly unique opaque string that represents the transfer protocol used by a content provider.
+  - If a multicodec has been registered for the protocol, it can be referred to by either its `name` or `code` in `0xHEX` notation.
+Using the `code` is preferred since it is what is sent on the wire and won't break if the plain text `name` label is ever changed.
+  - For protocols without a dedicated multicodec, it is recommended to use a globally unique enough identifier to prevent collisions.
 - `Schema` denotes the schema to use for encoding/decoding the record
   - This is separate from the `Protocol` to allow this HTTP API to evolve independently of the transfer protocol
   - Implementations should switch on this when parsing records, not on `Protocol`